laraxot/module_xot_fila4/docs/archive/enum_standards.md

-# Enum Standards in <main module>
+# Enum Standards in SaluteOra

-This document defines the standards and best practices for working with Enums in the <main module> project.
+This document defines the standards and best practices for working with Enums in the SaluteOra project.

 ## Naming Conventions